taariqnazar/obsidian/Stochastic Thermodynamics.md

-- [ ] # Chapter 3
+# Chapter 3

-In this theory we focus on systems that are in **mesostates** identified by a parameter $x$.
-One can view mesostates as systems in between micro and macro, where in general, some form of coarse-graining has been done on the the microscopic system.
-An example of a mesostate is the state of a collection of molecules for instance.
+In this theory we focus on systems that are in **meso-states** identified by a parameter $x$.
+One can view meso-states as systems in between micro and macro, where in general, some form of coarse-graining has been done on the the microscopic system.
+An example of a meso-states is the state of a collection of molecules for instance.

-We assume that our mesostate from equilibrium comes into contact with a heat reservoir.
-The idea is of the theory is to assume that such interacions are stochastic.
+We assume that our meso-state from equilibrium comes into contact with a heat reservoir.
+The idea is of the theory is to assume that such interactions are stochastic.

 If we introduce a probability distribution $p_{x}(t)$ of finding the system in state $x$ at time $t$.
 The **master equation** $$
 \frac{d}{dt}p_{x}(t) = \sum_{x' \neq x} [k_{x x'}p_{x'}(t) - k_{x'x}p_{x}(t)]